gauravraj2601/Quest-React-Engineer1/README.md

 - react-icons: Used for displaying icons in the project.
 - styled-components: Used for styling React components with CSS-in-JS.
+- react-beautiful-dnd: Used for drag and drop functionality.

 ### Submission Details